Indoor cycling clothing can help make the unpleasant experience of sweating it out indoors a lot more bearable for some riders.

-The need, or otherwise, for specific indoor cycling clothing is a topic for debate in itself – and it’s something we covered in detail here.
+However, the need, or otherwise, for specific indoor cycling clothing is a topic for debate in itself.

 As former British Cycling head of physiotherapy Phil Burt put it: “If you allow the area to get hot and wet and apply pressure, you’ve got a recipe for a certain type of saddle sore.”

 Therefore, good indoor shorts will aim to wick sweat away, allow breathability and offer a pad suited to a static indoor position.

 Indeed, when Cycling Weekly compared moisture retention of a pair of indoor specific shorts versus standard shorts, we found a 64 per cent reduction in weight increase via sweat absorption.